-Whatever you thought of gym class, the current debate over childhood obesity has made PE more relevant than ever.
+Whatever you thought of gym class, the current debate over childhood obesity has made physical education (PE) more relevant than ever.
 As the website for First Lady Michelle Obama’s Let’s Move campaign informs us, kids need “60 minutes of active and vigorous play every day to grow up to a healthy weight.”
 Some schools are even using video games to lure kids to the gym.
-In an ideal setting, PE doesn’t just improve fitness — it also reduces stress, strengthens friendships, and improves self-confidence and self-esteem.
+In an ideal setting, PE doesn’t just improve fitness — it also reduces stress, strengthens friendships, and improves self-confidence and self-esteem, making even kindergarten physical education worthwhile.

 Is your child getting the physical education he needs?
 Check out our grade-by-grade guidelines to see what kids should be learning in PE.